cloudnull/mining-gpu-vbios/tools/linux/README.md

 If using the claymore miner, make sure the library `libcurl` is installed.
 On Ubuntu this can be done like so `apt install libcurl3`.

-With the unit installed and enabled it will automatically start on system boot.
+###### xmr-stak

+Copy the `xmrminer.service` file into `/etc/systemd/system/` then reload the systemd daemon `systemctl daemon-reload`.
+Once added into the system enable the systemd unit `systemctl enable xmrminer.service` and then run `systemctl start xmrminer.service`.

 ### Force rebooting